-Summer 2022

-Publications Code 4CM1\01R\2206\ER

-All the material in this publication is copyright

-© Pearson Education Ltd 2022
+January 2023 Publications Code 4CM1_01_ER_2301 All the material in this publication is copyright © Pearson Education Ltd 2023

-General
+General Comments

 Candidates found the paper accessible and were able to complete it in the given time.
 For the majority of the questions candidates were well prepared and were able to apply their knowledge, analyse and evaluate to answer the questions.
-However, a number of candidates struggled with the 'State' questions.
+However, a number of candidates struggled as in previous years with the 'State' questions.

 Many candidates had gained a great deal of commercial understanding from studying the course and this was apparent in the answers given.
 However, there are a number of candidates who are answering the questions detailing their knowledge of the topic without giving any application, analysis or evaluative comments when the question is analyse or justify.
 This does restrict the candidates' access to the full range of marks.
-The various scenarios throughout the paper are of real-life commercial operations, which perhaps interested the candidates and meant that they were able to relate their comments more easily to the questions.
+The various scenarios throughout the paper are of real-life commercial operations, which perhaps might interest some candidates and meant that they were able to relate their comments more easily to the questions.

 The mark scheme includes the Assessment Objectives to help in the preparation of candidates for future examinations.
 Just to reiterate, that all four of the Assessment Objectives (AO's) are covered throughout the paper and the percentage breakdown of each AO can be seen on page 31 in the Specification.
-Also on page 44 of the Specification, are examples of the command words used.
-For example in question 2 (g) and 3 (f) the command word is 'Justify' and candidates are asked to write an extended answer, using information provided in order to recommend one of the two options to a commercial operation.
+Also, on page 44 of the Specification, are examples of the command words used.
+For example, in question 2 (g) and 3 (f) the command word is 'Justify' and candidates are asked to write an extended answer, using information provided in order to recommend one of the two options to a commercial operation.